trhura/python-myanmar/README.rst

 .. image:: https://api.codeclimate.com/v1/badges/51163159d264485328a5/test_coverage
    :alt: Test Coverage

-This package contains various Myanmar-related python modules, such as *syllabification*, *romanization*, *encoding conversion*, *phonenumber validation*, etc. Only python3 is currently supported at the moment.
+This package contains a variety of python modules for Myanmar text proccesing, such as *syllabification*, *romanization*, *encoding conversion*, etc. Only python3 is currently supported at the moment.

 Installation
 ============